RafaelMScience/BeTheHero/README.md

 ### :muscle: Projeto

-<b>Be the Hero</b> é um projeto que visa ajudar, de maneira <b>financeira</b> uma instituição de caridade, ajudando a mesma se manter.
+<b>Be the Hero</b> is a project that aims to help, in a way<b>financial</b>a charity, helping it to maintain itself.

-### :mortar_board: Quem ministrou?
+### :mortar_board: Who ministered?

-A semana foi ministrada pelo <b>Pelo</b> [Diego Fernandes](https://github.com/diego3g)
+The week was given by the [Diego Fernandes](https://github.com/diego3g)

 ### :memo: Licença

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE.md) para mais detalhes.
+This project is under the MIT license.
+See the archive [LICENSE](LICENSE.md) para mais detalhes.

 ## FRONT END (WEB)
 ### :rocket: Tecnologias usadas
-Este projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed with the following technologies:
 - [React](https://pt-br.reactjs.org/)

 ## FRONT END (MOBILE)
 ### :rocket: Tecnologias usadas
-Este projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed with the following technologies:
 - [Expo](https://expo.io/)